 Here is a guide to the most widely used fever remedies.
 Choose the remedy where the symptoms listed fit best to your symptoms.
 You may not see all the symptoms of a remedy; but one or two will stand out.

-Anxious * Restless * Chilly * Sudden onset after getting cold/a shock * Red cheeks * Little perspiration * Thirsty for cold water *
+Anxious * Restless * Sudden onset after getting cold/a shock * Chills followed by sudden high fever * One cheek red the other pale * Ears can be red and hot * Warm hands and feet during fever * Little perspiration * Very thirsty for cold water *

-Tends to feel worse between midnight and 2am * Feeling chilled inside, with shivering * Wants to wrap up warm but keep the head cool * Feels exhausted * Fever feels burning * Thirsty for small sips of water * Better for warm drinks *
+Tends to feel worse between midnight and 2am * Feeling chilled inside, with shivering * Wants to wrap up warm but keep the head cool * Feels exhausted * Fever feels burning & complains of burning pains in limbs * Thirsty for small sips of water * Better for warm drinks *

-Unquenchable thirst * Worse for even slight movement * Head hot while body cold * Irritable * Often indicated in chest infections *
+Unquenchable thirst at long internvals * Worse for even slight movement especially headache * Head hot while body cold * Irritable & wants to be left alone * Often indicated in chest infections *

 One cheek red the other pale * May come after anger or during teething * Patient is irritable, moaning or crying and can't be pleased * Worse 9-11 am & pm * Children in a Chamomilla state like to be carried *

-At the start of a fever * Flushed cheeks * No other obvious symptoms *
+At the start of a fever * Fever comes on gradually * Flushed cheeks * Shivers despite frequent sweats * Throbbing headache better for a cold compress *

 Pale face * Lowish fever with intense delirium * Throws the bed covers off * Staring eyes and mind dull * Muscles twitching and patient picking at bed clothes or lying still * Staring eyes * May have involuntary stool and urine * Useful in Typhoid and Scarlet fever *

-Much pungent sweating * Very thirsty * Chills tend to get worse in the evening * Increased saliva * Smelly breath, & the tongue may show imprint of teeth *
+Much pungent offensive sweating * Very thirsty * Chills tend to get worse in the evening * Feels sensitive to changes in room temperature * Increased saliva * Smelly breath, & the tongue may show imprint of teeth *

-No thirst * Patient is clingy, weepy & wants sympathy * Changeable mood and symptoms * Patient feels hot and kicks off the duvet * Useful at the start of eruptive fevers such as Chicken pox *
+No thirst * Burning heat worse at night * Patient feels hot and kicks off the duvet then wants covers back on again * Patient is clingy, weepy & wants sympathy * Changeable mood and symptoms * Useful at the start of eruptive fevers such as Chicken pox *

-Suspected Meningitis (Contact Emergency Services) * Sweat smells putrid * Fevers from septic infections *
+Suspected Meningitis (look for stiff neck and/or rash that does not fade on rolling a glass over it) (Contact Emergency Services) * Sweat smells putrid * Fevers from septic infections *

 Very restless * Worst during night * Can't get comfortable in bed * After being out in the cold and rain * Aching limbs/joints * Gets temporary relief from moving about particularly at night * Unusual desire for cold milk *